Rok holding a can of kvass in Latvia

 It appears that the strategy of placing stores in such close proximity to one another is primarily focused on reducing competition rather than addressing the actual needs of customers.

-Landmarks in Riga old town
+Landmarks in Riga Old Town – Vecrīga

 Maybe the most controversial memorial in Riga is the Latvian Riflemen Monument.
-The red granite monument was originally dedicated to the battalion which defended the Baltic territories against the Germans during World War I.
+Originally, the red granite monument honored a battalion that defended the Baltic territories against German forces during World War I. Some of the riflemen later became Lenin’s personal bodyguards.

-However, some of the riflemen later became Lenin’s personal bodyguards.
 Many view the monument as a symbol of the old communist system, while others believe it’s a tribute to the Latvians who fought in the early years of WWI.
-I think it is a wonderful piece of art that honor the locals who fought in the WWI; from visitors’ perspective the minimalist display of three severe soldiers, expressed in simple lines, is photogenic and attractive.

 Rundale Palace – Baltic Versailles

-In the beginning of 20th century the palace was adapted and used as a school until 1978.
+In the beginning of the 20th century the palace was adapted and used as a school until 1978.
 Under the supervision of the Ministry of Education, the luxury dining room was transformed into the school’s gymnasium.

 Salaspils Memorial Ensemble